 Academic Upgrading – Day Program

-- Employment Preparation courses – Work Strategies, Work Experience, and Being a Professional
+- Employment Preparation courses – Work Strategies and Work Experience (if required)

 - Traditional classroom and computer supported learning